 - Buy loose produce.
 If you want to buy just two carrots, you can buy two carrots.
 That one-pound bag goes a long way in our house and I hate throwing away that last wizen carrot found languishing at the bottom of the vegetable drawer.

 - Invite friends round for dinner.
 Sometimes we just want to be in the middle of a bustling kitchen again.
 Plan a meal you can cook together or get everyone to bring something to share.

 - Even when it’s just two of you (or just you!) at home, don’t shortchange yourself.
 Make a meal you’ll enjoy, one that makes you feel loved and appreciated.
 A quick bowl of whole-grained cereal may be a nutritious meal but it doesn’t soothe the soul like grilled pork chops and mashed potatoes.
 Even a speedy omelet can be special, given enough ham and cheese, with the bonus of making good use of some leftovers.
 That’s why I call them omelets with super powers.

 I believe in gathering around the family table, lighting candles, putting out cloth napkins.
 It’s all part of the ritual of making dinnertime special.
-And that’s important no matter how many or how few of us are sitting down to eat.
+That’s what’s important, even if you are cooking for the empty nest.
+It’s important no matter how many or how few of us are sitting down to eat.